A Very Harold & Kumar 3D Christmas: Plot

-Seven years after escaping from Guantanamo Bay detention camp, and two years after they have last spoken, best friends and roommates Harold Lee and Kumar Patel have gone their separate ways.
+Six years after escaping from Guantanamo Bay detention camp, and two years since they have last spoken, best friends and roommates Harold Lee and Kumar Patel have gone their separate ways.

-Harold has given up smoking cannabis, become a successful businessman on Wall Street and married his Latina girlfriend Maria.
-Kumar, on the other hand, still lives in the messy apartment he once shared with Harold after getting kicked out of medical school due to failing a drug test.
-Kumar has recently been dumped again by his girlfriend Vanessa.
-She then arrives at Kumar's apartment to inform him that she is pregnant with his child.
+Harold has become a successful businessman on Wall Street and married his Latina girlfriend Maria, but has given up smoking cannabis for fear it is making him infertile.
+Meanwhile, Kumar still lives in the apartment he once shared with Harold after getting kicked out of medical school for failing a drug test, and has recently been dumped again by his girlfriend Vanessa, who tells him she is pregnant with his child.

-Maria's father and Harold's father-in-law Mr. Perez decides to stay at their house for Christmas.
-Mr. Perez, who does not like him, brings his prized Christmas tree that he has been growing for eight years, and gives Harold a short lecture about the tree's importance to his family.
+Maria and Harold invite Maria's relatives to their house for Christmas, including Maria's father Mr. Perez, who does not like Harold.
+Mr. Perez brings his prized Fraser fir Christmas tree that he has been growing for eight years and emphasizes its importance to his family.
+Harold promises to decorate it while Maria and her relatives spend time together downtown.

-Kumar receives a package with Harold's name on it at his apartment so decides to deliver it to Harold.
+Kumar receives a package with Harold's name on it at his apartment and reluctantly decides to deliver it to Harold.
 At Harold's house, they discover the item inside to be a large marijuana joint.

-Kumar lights the joint, but Harold throws it out of the window, only for it to magically land in the tree - resulting in it being burnt down.
-Harold learns that Kumar's new friend Adrian is attending a party with a Fraser Fir Christmas tree, so promises to drive him to the party on the condition that he can have the tree.
+Kumar lights the joint, but Harold throws it out of the window, only for it to magically land in the tree and burn it down.
+Unable to purchase a new one, Kumar tells Harold that his neighbor, Adrian, is attending a party that has a Fraser fir and promises to help Harold retrieve it.

 Harold, Kumar, Adrian, and Todd (Harold's new best friend) arrive at the party, where a girl named Mary has invited Adrian to take her virginity.
-She is revealed to be the daughter of the overprotective Russian mob kingpin Sergei Katsov.
-He then orders two of his men to kill Harold and Kumar, believing that they were trying to rape his daughter.
+She is revealed to be the daughter of the overprotective Ukrainian mafia kingpin Sergei Katsov.
+Harold and Kumar have their drinks spiked; Katsov eventually arrives and orders two of his henchmen to kill the pair, believing that they were trying to rape his daughter.